SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

 ### Summary

 What a year.
 We completed one full calendar year of living in Sydney and got to experience a lot of what Australia has to offer.
 We had some nice road trips, but towards the second half, due to a change in regulation, I was not able to drive anymore.
-That said, we went to lot many concerts (averaging one a month), got better at Typescript, did a few long-haul flights for work and vacation, and signed off the year with a relaxing stay at home.
+That said, we went to a lot many concerts (averaging one a month).
+I got better at Typescript, did a few long-haul flights for work and vacation, and signed off the year with a relaxing stay at home.

 On the tech side of things, I continued helping out with the CDK Day, went to a few Meetups, got to give a [talk at re:Invent](https://sathyasays.com/talks/improve-web-application-performance-aws-global-accelerator-net327/), and worked on my YNAB Prometheus exporter as a side thing.
 And of course, our weekly Discord calls with my friends [Saurabh](https://twitter.com/the100rabh), [Fossil](https://twitter.com/Fossiloflife), [Cruise](https://twitter.com/Cruisemaniac), [Karthik](https://twitter.com/Karthik), [Ninad](https://twitter.com/Ni_nad), [Aman](https://twitter.com/amanmanglik) went about as usual, with me missing a couple of them due to being on the airplane 😆.